CallMeGreg/gh-language/README.md

   help        Help about any command

 Flags:
   -h, --help              help for language
-  -L, --limit int   The maximum number of repositories to evaluate (default 100) -T, --top int     Return the top N languages (default 10)
+  -L, --language string   The language to filter on -l, --limit int         The maximum number of repositories to evaluate (default 100) -t, --top int           Return the top N languages (default 10)

 Use "language [command] --help" for more information about a command.
 ```